saleor/saleor-docs/docs/contributing/coding-style.md

 ### Wrapping code

-When wrapping code follow the _vertical hanging indent_ format:
+When wrapping code, follow the _vertical hanging indent_ format:

 ```python
 some_dict = {